The United States military is abandoning its recently-adopted pixelated camouflage uniforms, according to the army newspaper Stars and Stripes.

 Camouflage techniques would be further enhanced in the interwar years.
 The ability to weave patterned fabrics enabled militaries to produce full camouflaged uniforms.
 Germany experimented the most with these techniques in the years leading up to the Second World War, developing a dizzying array of tunics, ponchos, helmet coverings and reversible field jackets in a wide range of patterns and colour schemes suitable for use in almost any terrain or season.
 Platanenmuster was a speckled pattern, Rauchtarnmuster featured blurred edges, Beringtes Eichenlaubmuster and Eichenlaubmuster were based on oak leaf designs.
 Initially, camouflage was reserved for elite units in the Wehrmacht or SS, but by the middle of the war, most soldiers were wearing some variety of camouflage.

-The Allies too began sending their troops into combat wearing patterned uniforms.
-Americans embraced camouflage early in the war, with many units in the Pacific wearing full uniforms featuring a green and brown leopard spotted pattern.
+The Allies too began sending their troops into combat in patterned uniforms.
+Americans embraced camouflage early in the war, with many units in the Pacific wearing full uniforms featuring a green and brown leopard spotted pattern known later as duck hunter patterns.
 Some units in the 1944 Normandy campaign were issued similar uniforms.
-Unfortunately, the U.S. pattern was too similar to one popular with the Germans and GIs wearing these uniforms soon found themselves drawing friendly fire.
+Unfortunately, the U.S. design too similar to one popular with the Germans and GIs wearing these uniforms soon found themselves drawing friendly fire.
 The suits were quickly withdrawn.

 CAMO FOR FIGHTING AND FOR FASHION